 A pair of white-headed buffalo weavers (Dinemellia dinemelli) sit in an acacia tree.
 Here on the Serengeti, these brilliantly colored birds are often found foraging in the trail of the African (or Cape) buffalo.
 Like other weavers, they dine on insects.

 Apart from the black-and-white markings, the vivid orange-red rump makes this chatty bird easy to spot.

 Their nests are constructed of thorny acacia twigs.

-If you are a pastor, church leader, or educator who is interested in leading a trip to the lands of the Bible, let me hear from you.
-I partner with faith-based groups to craft and deliver outdoor academic experiences.
-Leaders receive the same perks that other agencies offer, at competitive prices, and without the self-serving interests that often derail pilgrim priorities.
+If you are a church leader who is interested in leading a trip to the Bible Lands, I’d like to hear from you.
+I partner with faith-based groups to deliver outdoor academic experiences.
+Leaders receive the same perks that other agencies offer, at competitive prices and without the self-serving interests.

 Right now we are building the passenger roster for an Israel excursion scheduled for March 17-28, 2020.
 Seats will be open until Thanksgiving.
 For a list of trips go to the link here or contact me at email@example.com.